caiohamamura/radarboxplot-python/README.md

 `python -m pip install radarboxplot`

+## Usage

+Basically the arguments are a two-dimensional array of `x` attributes, array of `y` classes (better the class name, because it will be the title of the subplots) and the `colNames` which are the column names to label the attributes accordingly.
+They must be in the same order os the columns of the `x` array.

+Other parameters are:

+- `plotMedian`: if you want the median to be plotted
+- `color`: list of colors to paint the chart.
+The first will be the 25-75% percentile, the second color the total range and the third color will be the median line.
+- `nrows`: number of rows to arrange the subplots
+- `ncols`: number of columns to arrange the subplots

+The function returns (`matplotlib figure`, [`matplotlib axes`]).
+The axes represent each of the subplots axes.

+## Description

 It merges the concepts of both radar chart and the boxplot chart, allowing to compare multivariate data for multiple classes/clusters at a time.
 It provides a intuitive understanding over the data by creating radar polygons which can be compared in terms of shape and thickness, giving a meaningful insight towards identifying high inner variation and similar classes/clusters.

 By interpreting the radar-boxplot, it is possible to predict classification confusion over classes and understand why and what could be done to achieve a better result.